Moving to Porto, Portugal

 When we asked expats and global nomads about the quality of medical care in Porto, they replied:

-"Healthcare is superior in Portugal to that in the states at a fraction of the cost," said one expat.
+"Healthcare is superior in Portugal to that in the states at a fraction of the cost," wrote one expat living in Porto.

 About the Author